11 Examples of Project Management Goals

 There’s another (pretty serious!) reason why you should invest some extra time into project management goals. 😳

-Project managers are also facing new challenges with the rise of remote work that make the need for clear and SMART objectives even more important to stay on top of potential changes that may lay ahead…
+Project managers are also facing new challenges with the rise of remote work and freelancing that make the need for clear and SMART objectives even more important to stay on top of potential changes that may lay ahead…

 “The coronavirus (COVID-19) impacts have tested the ability of organizations to effectively deliver projects and programs,” said Natasha Moore, Partner in Charge of Transformational Program Management at KPMG Australia.
 “Some projects and programs adapted quickly and effectively…while others have had substantial delays or cancellations.”